-Many companies nowadays protect against outside attackers by shielding computers or their networks with Firewalls and only allowing certain traffic.
+Many companies protect against outside attackers by shielding computers or their networks with firewalls to only allow certain traffic.

 If you work at a company where you want to get Butter whitelisted, you can share this guide containing instructions for your IT department:

-The best option is to not have any VPN and firewalls that block the usage of Butter, but for good reasons, this might not be possible.
+The best option is to not have any VPN and firewalls that block the usage of Butter, but this might not be possible.